Medical sales representatives promote and sell their company's products to key healthcare professionals

 Working hours

-Working hours typically include regular extra hours and some evenings, but not weekends or shifts.
-The working day can be long due to the travelling time involved and you may need to socialise with clients, attend breakfast meetings or conduct presentations in the evenings at a local hotel or conference venue, for example.
+Typically, your working pattern will include regular extra hours and some evenings, but not weekends or shifts.
+The working day can be long due to the travelling time involved, so you may need to socialise with clients, attend breakfast meetings or conduct presentations in the evenings at a local hotel or conference venue, for example.

-Part-time work is possible.
-Self-employment and freelance work is uncommon.
+Part-time work is possible, but self-employment and freelance work is uncommon.

 What to expect

-• Opportunities occur throughout the UK, but the job usually involves responsibility for a particular geographical area.
+• Opportunities arise throughout the UK, but the job usually involves having responsibility for a particular geographical area.
 If you're successful, you may find yourself head-hunted from one company or region to another.

 • Smart dress and a professional appearance are essential.